ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 If you want to upgrade your AllegroGraph software to the most recent version, you can obtain that from the Franz, Inc. website.
 However, we can not guarantee the compatibility of the Appliance with the latest AllegroGraph version.

-### How to switch the Configuration
+### Start AllegroGraph Server and Bootstrap OntoPortal Triple Store

 The AllegroGraph was shipped in the distribution pre-configured to support the settings described here.
+Follow the steps below to convert your system from 4store to AllegroGraph backend store.

 #### Stop and Disable 4store services